Skip to main content

 Registration Waitlist

 A registration waitlist is an electronic process that auto-enrolls students in closed classes as seats become available.
 This enables students to get into the classes they want without having to continuously check for possible openings.
-Waitlists operate on a first-come, first-served basis, so this process ensures that students who enroll sooner have a better chance of getting into a closed course.
+More information can be found here.

 Student Rights to Privacy (FERPA)